UK Council for Psychotherapy

 Emotional Responsibility, Emotional Energy, Emotional Health, Emotional Wellbeing, Emotional Evaluation, Emotional Strength, Emotional Resilience, Emotional Intelligence, Emotional Growth, Emotional Maturity - Being Emotionally Connected

-Mood Reading Other's moods, low moods, dark moods, good feelings, elevated moods, affect us, are contagious.
-Taking a mood reading of us and others, tuning into the essence of what is going on, can help us feel emotionally connected
+Mood Reading We know our own moods, moodiness affects us.
+Other's moods, low moods, dark moods, good feelings, elevated moods, affect us, are contagious.
+Taking a mood reading of us and others, tuning into the essence of what is going on, can help us feel emotionally connected.
+(See also External, Social, Environmental Factors Of Loneliness - Relationship With Our Environment & Impact Upon Ourself)

 Emotional counselling London & emotional therapy - feelings and emotions